hindman/optopus/misc/plan.md

     - Ability to supply hand-crafted sections whenever needed.

     - Ability to control virtually every aspect of the help text contruction process via basic functions (no need to subclass or dig into the parser's private methods and attributes).

   - Allowing users to enhance usage-text readability by being able to refer to groups of options and to omit either short or long options.

     - API-generated usage text tends to be poor not only because it lacks usage variants but also because the generated text exhaustively lists all options in all of their permutations (short and long).

     - Especially as the number of options grows, readability can be improved greatly by referring to sets of options by symbolic names rather than by enumerating every possibility.

-    - Similarly, readability can be enhance by focusing the usage text on just the long-options or just the short-options and then providing a mapping between short and long options latter in the help text.
+    - Similarly, readability can be enhanced by focusing the usage text on just the long-options (or just the short-options) and then providing a mapping between short and long options latter in the help text.

   - Allowing users to define their arguments and options in ways that encourage modularity.

     - In opto-py a user defines options and arguments at atomic units, separate from the issues of CLI grammar, usage variants, and options help text.

     - Each of those atomic units can be assigned to one or more groups of related options.

     - Then those options or option-groups can be leveraged when defining the CLI grammar, when expressing the generated usage text, and when organizing the options text into sections.

   - Providing users with full access to the parser configuration. both via the